EECS 348 (4 credit hours): Software Engineering -- Spring 2026

 iClicker is an interactive classroom response system that allows students to engage actively by answering questions and participating in polls.
 The University of Kansas has secured an iClicker subscription for classroom use, and the EECS department is incorporating this system into its courses to boost student engagement.
 Participation in the iClicker community is mandatory for this course.

 Responding to iClicker notifications when not physically present in the classroom is strictly prohibited.
 It constitutes a deliberate act of academic dishonesty and a direct violation of the University of Kansas code of conduct.
 Logging attendance or submitting responses while absent undermines the integrity of our learning environment and disrespects both the instructor and fellow students who are fully participating.
-Your presence in the classroom is not just expected—it is essential.
+Violations will result in a mandatory meeting with the EECS department chair to address the misconduct and its implications.

 Generative AI tools—such as ChatGPT, GitHub Copilot, Gemini , and others—can be valuable resources for learning.
 When used appropriately, they may assist in brainstorming, exploring ideas, and refining drafts.
 However, they must never replace your own intellectual work.